 Bachelor's degree in animal science, biology, nutritional science, or related field

 Experience and understanding of basic concepts of biochemical, molecular, and cellular biology.

-Experience with collecting and handling blood, tissue, and/or gastrointestinal samples.
+Experience with collecting and handling blood and tissue samples.

 Experience performing basic wet-chemistry techniques in the lab.